-Explain your post MBA goals.
-Please be as specific as you can in discussing your post MBA goals.
-Specify which industry, which company, and what position you would like to see yourself at after graduating from Ross.
+Explain your post-MBA goals.
+Please be as specific as you can in discussing your post-MBA goals.
+Specify which industry, which company, and what position you would like to see yourself after graduating from Ross.
 Even if you are not 100% sure, you should be clear and quite decisive about your short-term goals.
-You may still touch upon your long-term goals, but you should not elaborate it.
+You may still touch upon your long-term goals, but you should not elaborate on it.

 Goals Essay Tip from Ross MBA Admissions Blog:

-We’ve been seeing laundry lists of roles and accomplishments instead of clearly articulated career goals.
+We’ve seen laundry lists of roles and accomplishments instead of articulated career goals.
 We know applicants want to “stand out” by shining a light on what you’ll bring to the table, but the place to do that is through your resume, not the short-term career goal essay.
-This essay is also not the place to tell us “Why Ross.”
+This essay is also not the place to tell us, “Why Ross.”
 We specifically deleted that question from the essay to avoid reading laundry lists of what Ross offers.

 With a total of 600 only words to tell your story to the Ross admission committee, you should make every word count.
 There is no room for elaborate details or beating around the bush.
 To present a well-rounded picture of your candidacy, use 300 words (short questions) to demonstrate who you are as a person and 300 words (goals essay) to showcase who you are as a professional.

 This section should only be used to convey information not addressed elsewhere in your application, for example, completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.